Trump impeachment effort passes first test in divided U.S. Congress

 Republicans accused Democrats of using impeachment to overturn the results of his 2016 election victory.

-“The Greatest Witch Hunt In American History!”
-Trump wrote on Twitter after the vote.
+Trump told a UK radio station the Democrats knew they were losing next year’s vote and so were trying to take him down.

+“The Democrats are desperate, they’re desperate.
+They have nothing,” Trump told LBC Radio in an interview.
 White House spokeswoman Stephanie Grisham denounced the process as “unfair, unconstitutional and fundamentally un-American.”

 The probe focuses on a July 25 telephone call in which the U.S. president asked his Ukrainian counterpart, Volodymr Zelenskiy, to investigate Trump’s Democratic political rival Joe Biden, a former U.S. vice president, and his son Hunter, who had served as a director for Ukrainian energy company Burisma.